Rex Gatchalian: COVID-19 response

-Congressional career (2022–2023)
+House of Representatives of the Philippines (2022–2023)

-Being term-limited for mayor, Gatchalian ran for representative of the 1st district of Valenzuela in 2022.
+Being term-limited for mayor, Gatchalian ran for representative of the first district of Valenzuela in 2022.
 He eventually won in an uncontested race.
 He was then elected as the Chairman of the Committee on Local Government of the House of Representatives in the 19th Congress.

 Secretary of Social Welfare and Development (2023–present)

-On January 31, 2023, Gatchalian was appointed by President Bongbong Marcos as Secretary of Social Welfare and Development; he took oath on the same day.
-With his appointment, he gave up his congressional seat.
+On January 31, 2023, Gatchalian was appointed by President Bongbong Marcos as secretary of social welfare and development; he took oath on the same day.
+With his appointment, he gave up his House Representative seat of the first district of Valenzuela.

+On May 22, 2025, President Marcos ordered members of his cabinet to tender their courtesy resignations in the aftermath of the May 12, 2025 midterm elections.
+Gatchalian complied to this order.
+He will continue to serve as secretary until the President accepts the resignation.

 Awards and recognitions

-Valenzuela City earned several citations under the Gatchalian's leadership.
+Valenzuela earned several citations under the Gatchalian's leadership.
 The citations profess the city's economic accountability, livability and disaster preparedness, outstanding employment and micro-entrepreneurship development programs, timely health and social protection policies, and sound implementation of peace and order advocacies.

-Valenzuela City, led by Mayor Rex Gatchalian, landed three of the Top 10 Outstanding Local Governance Programs in Galing Pook Awards- Valenzuela Live, Tagalag Fishing Village and Paspas Permit.
+Valenzuela, led by Mayor Rex Gatchalian, landed three of the Top 10 Outstanding Local Governance Programs in Galing Pook Awards- Valenzuela Live, Tagalag Fishing Village and Paspas Permit.